-Air pollution poses one of the biggest environmental threats to public health.
-Our ambitious plan is to decarbonise transport, improve air quality, and support more active forms of travel have not changed, including the £3.8 billion already investing to clean up our air.
+- Air pollution poses one of the biggest environmental threats to public health.
+Our ambitious plan is to decarbonise transport, improve air quality, and support more active forms of travel, including the £3.8 billion already investing to clean up our air.
 Wolverhampton is part of the 2017 UK plan to tackle roadside nitrogen dioxide concentrations.
-For Wolverhampton this includes the retrofitting of existing bus fleet and implementation of traffic management measures.
+For Wolverhampton, this includes the retrofitting of the existing bus fleet and the implementation of traffic management measures.

 Cycling and Walking

-Building on significant recent investment, I am pleased that Ministers have pledged to invest an additional £2 billion in cycling and walking and committed to publish a national cycling plan, as well as an updated Cycling and Walking Investment Strategy.
+- I am pleased that Ministers have pledged to invest an additional £2 billion in cycling and walking and committed to publishing a national cycling plan, as well as an updated Cycling and Walking Investment Strategy.
 The first stage of this £2 billion investment will be a £250 million emergency active travel fund.
 The Fund is intended to deliver new pop-up cycle lanes with protected space for cycling, cycle and bus-only corridors, safer junctions and wider pavements.
-New statutory guidance has also been issued to councils to ensure they are able to reallocate road space for significantly increased numbers of cyclists and pedestrians.
-Up to half a million £50 Fix Your Bike Vouchers will be issued to help people to bring bikes out of retirement.
-Find further details online at: https://www.gov.uk/guidance/fix-your-bike-voucher-scheme-apply-for-a-vo…
+Wolverhampton has received more than £1 million in funding to enhance transport infrastructure and improve access for pedestrians and cyclists.